seanox/virtual-environment/README.md

    Applications started from the workspace are closed before drive B: is detached.

-The workspace is immediately usable after attaching.
-All tools and configurations are already included inside the virtual drive.
+The workspace can be used directly after attaching.
+All required directory structures, configurations and tools are included inside the virtual drive.

 <img src="assets/example.gif"/>